-Goodman has served on the staff of the Senate Armed Services Committee for Committee Chairman Senator Sam Nunn.
+Sherri served on the staff of the Senate Armed Services Committee where she was responsible for oversight of the Department of Energy’s nuclear weapons complex, including research and development of nuclear materials and national labs, and environmental cleanup and management.
 She has practiced law at Goodwin Procter, as both a litigator and environmental attorney, and has worked at RAND and SAIC.

-Goodman has testified before numerous committees of the U.S. Congress, and conducted interviews with print, television, podcast, radio and online media.
-She has published widely in various print and online media and in legal and scholarly journals.
+Sherri has written a book, The Neutron Bomb Controversy: A Case Study in Alliance Politics, and authored dozens of reports and articles on a broad range of climate, energy, environmental and national security matters.
 She is a frequent presenter and lecturer to governments, private and public sector organizations, and academia.
-In recent years she has spoken at Harvard Kennedy School, MIT, Princeton, Yale, Stanford, University of Chicago, University of Pennsylvania, Middlebury College, Virginia Tech, and Georgetown University.
-She has been an Adjunct Lecturer in International Affairs and Security at the Harvard Kennedy School and an Adjunct Research Fellow at the Kennedy School’s Center for Science and International Affairs.
+In recent years she has spoken at Harvard Kennedy School, MIT, Princeton, Yale, Stanford, University of Chicago, University of Pennsylvania, Middlebury College, Norwich University, University of Idaho, University of Arizona, Virginia Tech, and Georgetown University.
+She has been an Adjunct Lecturer in International Affairs and Security at the Harvard Kennedy School and an Adjunct Research Fellow at the Kennedy School’s Belfer Center for Science and International Affairs.

 Sherri is currently writing Threat Multiplier: How the Military Got Educated on Climate Change.

 A graduate of Amherst College, she has degrees from Harvard Law School and Harvard Kennedy School.